 The LIFE SMART Waste project (LIFE13-ENV/UK/000549) is an innovative partnership between key European bodies involved with addressing waste crime.
-The project will run for five years, from June 2014 to May 2019, and has been made possible with the support of EU LIFE+ funding.
+The project will run from June 2014 to May 2020, and has been made possible with the support of EU LIFE+ funding.

-To download a summary of the LIFE SMART Waste project, visit our publications page.
+To download a summary of the LIFE SMART Waste project and supporting information, visit our publications page.

 Waste streams that are of low quality and value, or are difficult to treat, persistently attract criminal activities that profit at the expense of the environment and legitimate operators in Europe’s waste industry.
 These illegal practises are ever-changing and are not easily visible.

 For environmental and partner bodies, there are big gaps in understanding how such illegal markets behave and how to tackle criminal behaviour.
 This poses major challenges, but also opportunities for innovation.